eirikeve/esrdgan/README.md

 ## A brief overview

 The main motivation behind implementing ESRDGAN from the bottom up instead of just forking ESRGAN's (or another implementation's) source, was that I wanted to really understand how a GAN is structured and implemented.
 I'm pretty satisfied about the outcome: though it did not result in a SOTA SR implementation, I have learned a lot about GAN's - and perhaps most about how hard they are to train.
+The bulk of the time I spent working on this project, I was working towards achieving stable training.
 Additionally, I am rather confident that tweaking the model parameters and training it on a larger dataset for a longer time could give great results.
-If I have the time, I will do so eventully.
+If I have the time, I will do so eventually.

 Although this implementation was inspired a lot by ESRGAN, it is different in some areas.
 For information on this, you can check out the [`project slides`](docs/project-slides.pdf).